What’s this at the end of my toe

 Finding more information

-I looked at my normal go to site FootEducation.com then the UK foot surgery site BoFAS (18th April 2020).
-The College of Podiatry site covers aspects of foot surgery but nothing specific on sub-ungual exostoses (S.E).
-I looked at the NHS and found the Wye Valley NHS Trust had written a specific guide sheet available to download here (guide sheet).
-When it comes to factsheets and guides one certainly finds great variations and there is no doubt if you perform a google or bing search you will find more information, often from the USA.
-For this subject however DO use both Ivan Bristow’s article and Dermatology Advisor.
+There is a dearth of material from some of the formal UK sites but under the NHS and Wye Valley NHS Trust had written a specific guide sheet available to download here (guide sheet).
+When it comes to factsheets and guides one certainly finds great variations and there is no doubt if you perform a search you will find more information, often from the USA.
+Bristow’s article and Dermatology Advisor is valuable.
 Read more about fact sheets and what makes a good factsheet click here.

 What is it and why is it confusing?